ListnPlay/riot-isomorphic/README.md

 An attempt for an isomorphic appliction using RiotJS 2.
 Includes:
 + ES6 code base using JSPM/SystemJS and Babel transpiler __that run both on the server and the client__ - Also contains example usage of Q.spawn with generators and promises.
 + Shared routing code between client and server using [Page.js](https://visionmedia.github.io/page.js/) and [Page.JS-Express-Mapper](https://github.com/kethinov/page.js-express-mapper.js).
-+ Riot rendering on the server side using riot.render.
++ Riot rendering on the server side using riot.render() and a custom template engine.
 + Flux architecture with help of [RiotControl](https://github.com/jimsparkman/RiotControl/) - Also used for routing logic.
 + ES6 riot tag files without using the *.tag extension.
 + Gulp based tasks for running the node app using [gulp-live-server](https://github.com/gimm/gulp-live-server) or optionally run solely on the client using [BrowserSync](http://www.browsersync.io/).